Jae'Sean Tate: Sydney Kings (2019–2020)

-Houston Rockets (2020–present)
+Houston Rockets (2020–2026)

 On November 26, 2020, Tate signed with the Houston Rockets of the National Basketball Association (NBA).
 Tate made his NBA debut on December 26, playing 37 minutes against the Portland Trail Blazers; he recorded 13 points, four rebounds, and two assists in the overtime loss.
 He started a team-high 58 games during the season and averaged 11.3 points, 5.3 rebounds, and 2.5 assists.
 Tate was selected to the NBA All-Rookie First Team at the end of the season, becoming only the second undrafted player to claim such honors.

-On December 1, 2021, Tate scored an NBA career-high 32 points while also adding 10 rebounds, 7 assists, 5 blocks, and 2 steals in a win over the Oklahoma City Thunder, becoming only the second Houston Rockets player after Hakeem Olajuwon to achieve these totals in a single game.
+On December 1, 2021, Tate scored a career-high 32 points while also adding 10 rebounds, 7 assists, 5 blocks, and 2 steals in a win over the Oklahoma City Thunder, becoming only the second Houston Rockets player after Hakeem Olajuwon to achieve these totals in a single game.

-On July 6, Tate re-signed with the Rockets on a three-year, $22.1 million contract.
+On July 6, 2022, Tate re-signed with the Rockets on a three-year, $22.1 million contract.
 On January 15, 2023, the NBA suspended Tate for one game without pay for leaving the bench area during an altercation between the Rockets and the Sacramento Kings two days earlier.

 Tate made 52 appearances (two starts) for Houston during the 2024–25 NBA season, averaging 3.6 points, 2.3 rebounds, and 0.9 assists.
 On July 1, 2025, Tate re-signed with the Rockets on a one-year, $3 million contract.

+On February 23, 2026, Tate was ruled out for at least 4-to-6 weeks due to a Grade 2 MCL sprain in his right knee.